PeetaJ/Chess/README.md

 and the second one using Minimax algorithm (hard).
 Current game can be saved and then loaded again from file.

-## What I learned
-* Polymorphism and inheritance
-* Minimax algorithm
-* Creating and reading my own format to save and load game from files

 ## How to play
 - Download this repo, go into the folder and type `make all`, makefile will link all the dependencies and run the game.
 * You can move through the menu by using 'W' and 'S' keys to move up and down and enter to confirm your choice.